At a Glance

 Ask, investigate, and read reviews.

 The average technician can't handle your new Thermador range with a steam oven.
-Find out who can or doesn't buy the brand when no local service is available.
+Find out who can or don’t buy the brand when no local service is available.

-Availability is anywhere 6-14 months.
+Availability is anywhere from 6-14 months.
 In 2019, it was 1-4 weeks, with special orders like La Cornue being six months.
-Before 2019, appliances were an afterthought.
-You bought them after the cabinets if you remember.
+Before 2019, appliances were an afterthought and typically bought after buying the cabinets.

 Now you have to buy appliances even beforehand.
 It's not that hard to do once you understand the flow of your kitchen.

-The best place to start with your kitchen design is with this webinar.
-Titled appropriately How to Start Your Kitchen.
+The best place to start with your kitchen design is with this webinar, How to Start Your Kitchen Project:

-Luxury appliances have evolved to be some of the most advanced products in your home.
+Luxury appliances have evolved into some of the most advanced products in your home.
 However, service is a problem in certain areas.

-You may think you will receive that "Lexus" or "Mercedes" service treatment, but in fact, most companies on this list do not operate service.
+You may think you will receive that "Lexus" or "Mercedes" service treatment, but most companies on this list do not operate appliance service.

-Besides exploring your options, it's very important to know the service behind all these brands before you buy.
+Besides exploring your options, it's very important to know what service is available behind all these brands before you choose one.